What is heatstroke?

 The normal body temperature of a cat is 100.5 to 102.5 degrees Fahrenheit, or 38.2 to 39.2 Celsius.
 If the outside temperature is warmer than the cat's internal temperature heatstroke is a very real possibility.

-Heatstroke is a medical emergency which can lead to organ dysfunction, coma, and death and must be treated urgently.
+Heatstroke is a medical emergency which can lead to organ dysfunction, blood clotting disorders, coma, and death.
+It must be treated urgently.